tars/tars-cli/docs/en/commands.md

 ## tars start %taskName%

 You can start any task via TARS-CLI from your local gulpfile (or from gulpfile from current directory).
+It is very important, that TARS have to be inited.
+This command will be usefull to add more commands to TARS-CLI.
 Interactive mode is not available.

 ### Available flags